 A cure box on a level surface with temperature control is ideal for keeping cylinders within the proper temperature range (60-80°F) prior to pickup, up to 48 hours after casting.
 (Photo courtesy of PCA.)

 Leaving test cylinders in the sun for too long will cause problems later.
 Cylinders should be placed on a level surface and protected from the elements for up to the first 48 hours, with the tops covered to prevent moisture loss.

 Testing tip: Test cylinders that are poorly made, stored, or neglected will cause headaches and may result in the need for costly hardened concrete testing, all to provide the owner information proving that the actual in-place concrete is of sufficient strength and durability.
 While this procedure is simple, do not take it lightly.
-There are a number of reasons why cylinder strengths might be compromised by poor practice, as shown in this table "Effects of Selected Testing Errors".
+There are a number of reasons why cylinder strengths might be compromised by poor practice, as shown in the table below.

 EFFECTS OF SELECTED TESTING ERRORS*

 |Convex end, capped||12||8800|

 |1 day at 100°F/27 in lab cure||11||8900|